 “Those who are looking for an aid for personal and psychological development should be aware that enneagram teaching lacks a scientific foundation for its assertion and that the enneagram is of questionable value as a scientific tool for the understanding of human psychology.
 Moreover, Christians who are looking for an aid for spiritual growth should be aware that the enneagram has its origins in a non-Christian worldview and remains connected to a complex of philosophical and religious ideas that do not accord with Christian belief,” their statement read.

 In fact, Pope Francis recognizes that “it can be misused and lead to excessive introspection if not deployed within a solid spiritual framework” (Austen Ivereigh), and Pope St John Paul II stated that it is in “conflict with all that is essentially Christian.”

 Wanting to know more about your personality isn’t a bad desire at all.
 It’s great to get to know yourself better, and understanding personality types and how they interact might help you understand your attractions better, too!

 Our personality plays an essential role in how we see the world and feel attracted to certain people.
 Knowing about and understanding our personality type are definitely important factors for self-development.
 By being aware of our strengths and recognizing those personality traits that we need to work on, we can improve our interpersonal relationships.

 If you want to discover more about personality psychology, and find some wholesome alternatives to the enneagram, check our our definitive guide to personality types!
-But most importantly, don’t forget that your is found in the fact that you’re a beloved daughter or son of God.
-He calls you beloved, regardless of what you take!
+But most importantly, don’t forget that your true identity is found in the fact that you’re a beloved daughter or son of God.
+He calls you beloved, regardless of what personality test you take!